In a life-threatening emergency

 Who and Where We Are

 The Emergency Services Department of Southern Ohio Medical Center includes a 24-hour Emergency Department at the Main Campus.
-Physician care is provided by the Emergency Physician Medical Group.
+Physician/Provider care is provided by the Emergency Physician Medical Group.
 Nursing administration is headed by the Director of Nursing for Emergency Pediatrics & Outpatient Services.
 The clinical management of the department is coordinated by a Nurse Manager & Assistant Nurse Managers.
 The Charge Nurse functions in the absence of the Assistant Nurse Manager.

 Main Campus Emergency Department